massclown/HalfSwordTrainerMod/README.md

 # Updating or installing a new release

 * You can copy files from the new release of the mod on top of the old one.
-I do my best to not have any files left from an older version create any problems in the new one.
+I do my best to not make old files cause any problems in the new version.
 * If something weird is still happening:
     * delete the old `HalfSwordTrainerMod` folder in the `Mods` folder of your UE4SS installation (probably in your `C:\Program Files (x86)\Steam\steamapps\common\Half Sword Demo\HalfSwordUE5\Binaries\Win64\Mods`)